-- (a) the accumulated need to borrow to finance capital spend (not funded from grants, etc.) less - (b) the accumulated Minimum Revenue Provision (MRP) charges already made councils must make a prudent MRP charge in their accounts each year, to finance their debt less - (c) any capital receipts applied to finance outstanding debt.
+- (a) the accumulated need to borrow to finance capital spend (not funded from grants, etc.) - (b) the accumulated Minimum Revenue Provision (MRP) charges already made councils must make a prudent MRP charge in their accounts each year, to finance their debt - - (c) any capital receipts applied to finance outstanding debt.

 The Council's actual long term debt was more than £75M below the CFR at the start of 2016/17, and this gap is widening (as CFR increases and long term debt is repaid).
-The Council has taken no new long term borrowing for several years, and is repaying existing debt at maturity, including a £6M PWLB loan (at an "expensive" 9.375%) repaid at the end of September 2016.
+The Council has taken no new long term borrowing for several years, and is repaying existing debt at maturity, including a £6M PWLB loan repaid at the end of September 2016.